yifeili1230/Edge_Sports_Analysis_Engine/README.md

 phases, and repetitions from reliable per-frame timestamps while preserving structured results for future subject tracking and learned analytics.

-> Current state: the video engine, pose processing flow, canonical pose schema, timing contract,
+> Current state: the engine is deployed on a Jetson Orin Nano Developer Kit “Super” with
+> YOLO11n-pose and native TensorRT FP16 inference.
+Squat and overhead-press analytics,
-> mathematical squat/OHP analytics, platform profiles, and tests are implemented.
-Persistent
+> canonical pose conversion, per-stage benchmarking, platform profiles, and eight automated
-> primary-person tracking and a faster TensorRT pose model are on the roadmap.
+> tests are implemented.
+Persistent primary-person tracking remains on the roadmap.

 ## What Has Been Built

 - Webcam and recorded-video input
 - OpenPose COCO 18-joint inference through OpenCV DNN
+- Multi-person YOLO11n-pose inference through OpenCV DNN or native TensorRT
+- Native TensorRT FP16 execution on Jetson without requiring CUDA-enabled OpenCV
+- COCO-17 decoding, person-box NMS, letterbox coordinate restoration, and synthesized neck
 - Fresh pose inference for every decoded frame, with no stale-result reuse
 - Canonical named-joint pose data independent of the current model
 - Monotonic frame IDs and source-relative timestamps for motion calculations